by Freddy J. Nager, Founder Of Atomic Tango + Husband Of Anthropologie Fan…

-My wife LOVES Anthropologie (I should invest in the parent company just to get some cash back), and she follows it with a religious fervor.
-Her devotion entails keeping tabs on Anthropologie in social media, and from what she tells me, Anthropologie sure knows how to work it.
+My wife LOVES Anthropologie so much, I should invest in the parent company just to get some cash back.
+With a religious fervor, she devotedly keeps tabs on the company in social media, and from what she tells me, Anthropologie sure knows how to work it.

 Part of Anthropologie’s social media strategy involves bloggers — more like acolytes whose fanaticism makes Apple fanboys look apathetic.
 The top bloggers include Roxy of Effortless Anthropologie and Tara B of Little Girl Big Closet.

 These bloggers also constitute a continuous focus group of informed and influential top customers.
 They point out what fits right, what lacks in quality, and most importantly, what’s straying from the brand.
-Since they don’t have jobs at Anthropologie at stake, these independent bloggers serve as more objective brand watchdogs than Anthropolgie’s internal employees, and their constructive criticism helps the company shape its practices and product lines.
-According to my wife, this feedback apparently influenced Anthopologie’s coming fall collection.
+Since they don’t work for Anthropologie, these independent bloggers serve as more objective brand watchdogs than Anthropolgie’s internal employees, and their constructive criticism helps the company shape its practices and product lines.
+According to my wife, this feedback apparently influences Anthopologie’s collections.

 Other brands can only dream of such social support: despite hiring gurus and drinking Kool-Aid with the Word of Mouth Marketing Association, they’re lucky if anyone gives a tweet.